Breed: New Hampshire chicken

 Origin: United States.
 Development of the New Hampshire chicken breed began in 1915 from a foundation of Rhode Island Reds, first brought into New Hampshire from Rhode Island and Southern Massachusetts.
 The breed has been developed by farm poultrymen by the the continual selection of breeding stock for early maturity, large brown shelled eggs, and quick feathering.
 It was admitted into the American Standard of Perfection in 1935.

-Standard Description: This is a great family-friendly, dual-purpose heritage chicken breed that lays consistently.
+Standard Description: This is a great family-friendly, dual-purpose heritage chicken breed that is a consistent brown egg layer.

 Egg Color, Size & Laying Habits: